Mixbo-zz/FaST2704/README.md

 ### What is it?

-Basically, if you don't know the random admin credentials of your **SagemCom F@st2704** router, you can get a root shell with the user account's hardcoded password.
+Basically, if you don't know the random admin credentials of your **SagemCom F@st2704** router, you can still get a root shell with the user account's hardcoded password.

 ### Included